-- 1. Edwards Park completed in 2008. - 2.
-P&R Master Plan completed in 2008. - 3.
-Acquire New Park Lands.
-There aren't sufficient parklands available to meet current and future needs.
+- 1. Edwards Park: completed in 2008. - 2.
+Acquire New Park Lands: There aren't sufficient parklands available to meet current and future needs.
 Certain areas of the County have very few park assets.
 This financial plan will provide funding for the acquisition of additional property, facilitate the design and engineering work required to construct facilities, and appropriate monies to build the infrastructure.
-(2013-2016) - 4.
-Westside Park construction/Miracle Field.
-The County purchased property for a new site in 2010 that is much better suited for park use and allows for more features including a planned Miracle Field.
+(2015) - 3.
+Westside Park construction/Miracle Field: The County purchased 98 acres of property for a new site in 2010 that is much better suited for park use and allows for more features including a completed Miracle Field.
 Accordingly, the old site is being closed out.
-The Miracle Field will be partially funded by donations through a fund setup with the Community Foundation.
-The original intent was to get the roads & parking started in FY2010 and completed in FY2011 along with the ball field complex.
-However, much of this work has now been pushed into FY2013 due to the overall budget situation.
-For FY2013, a lump sum of \$1,962,000 has been funded to continue with the development of the new site.
+The Miracle Field was partially funded by donations through a fund setup with the Community Foundation.
+Phase I of the Westside Park Project was completed in 2012.
+Phase II of Westside Park is under construction and will be completed in 2014.
+Construction for Phase III of the park is budgeted in years 2016 & 2017.
+Construction for Phase IV is scheduled for 2018.